Other product categories

 In the EU products are classified based on the key product ingredients and the key product claims/effects.
 This classification determines which EU and/or member state regulations apply, and impacts the product label, claims, PIF requirements, notification procedures, timelines and costs.

-TRC can advise you on these very strategic and impactful decisions, assist you to balance the implications and inform you about the next steps.
+TRC can advise you on these very strategic and impactful decisions.

 Biocides